mshemuni/V3D/README.md

-# V3D
+# v3d
-V3D is a 3D vector library for basic Vector operations.
+v3d (Stands for Vector 3D) is a 3D vector library for basic Vector operations.
 It was inspired by: https://github.com/allelos/vectors

 ## WHY